mesosphere/dcos-commons/frameworks/template/README.md

 <!-- THIS CONTENT DUPLICATES THE DC/OS OPERATION GUIDE -->

-# Upgrading and Downgrading

-The instructions below show how to safely update one version of a service to the next.
+The instructions below show how to safely update one version of _SERVICENAME_ to the next.

 ##### Viewing available versions

 The `update package-versions` command allows you to view the versions of a service that you can upgrade or downgrade to.
 These are specified by the service maintainer and depend on the semantics of the service (i.e. whether or not upgrades are reversal).

-For example, for _SERVICENAME_, run:
+For example, run:
 ```bash
 $ dcos _PKGNAME_ update package-versions
 ```